daneclarkcollins/daneclarkcollins-com-old-jekyll/world-of-uteria/the-elves-of-uteria/index.markdown

 * **Spell book** – 8 spells based on the elven cultures.
 * **Story tips** for the elves and elflings as player races.
 * **An explanation of the base magic system in Uteria** – ravaging, spell points, and feats.
 An explanation of the base spellcaster class.
-* **Our modified spellcasting system** eliminates spell classes like wizards, clerics, etc and replaces it with a base spellcaster class and archetypes.
+* **Our modified spellcasting system** eliminates magic classes like wizards and clerics and replaces them with a base spellcaster class with archetypes.

 {% include ads/elves-of-uteria-buttons.html %}